-A frequent cause of time wastage is the lack of clear, direct communication between two people.
+A frequent cause of time wastage is the lack of \\\\\\, direct communication between two people.
 Maybe some of you have heard of the French philosopher Voltaire.
 He said, "Words were given to man to enable him to conceal his true feelings."
 I have found that to be true.

 If I ask somebody a question here: "Can you do that tomorrow?"
 They say, "I think so.
 I will try.
 Yes, I will do my best."
 But I can see on their face that they are saying, "No, no, no." They do not want to offend me.
-They cannot say "no"

-to a leader.
+They cannot say "no" to a CBLT leader.
 The Ukrainian culture is so, that you must always say "yes" to people.
 Maybe it is because fifty years ago if you said "no," you would be on the next train to Siberia.
-People have developed a culture by which it is impolite to give a negative answer to a request.
+People have developed a culture here by which it is impolite to give a negative answer to a request.

 We answer in terms of what we think we should say, in terms of what we think the other person would like to hear, instead of really expressing our true feelings.
 We call it "tact," or nice human relations.
 We offer mild praise for an unsatisfactory job.
 Or, we solve the problem by doing a few things ourselves to finish up the job somebody else did because it was easier than explaining we had expected something better.
 We pussyfoot.
 Pussyfooting demeanor with superiors wastes the time of everyone involved.
 Playing "Mr. Nice Guy" to your boss by saying, "No problem, do not worry about it.
 Blah, blah, blah, blah..." wastes everybody's time.
-His time, your time, the other people that are going to be involved; it wastes everybody's time.
+His time, your time, the other people that are going to be involved; it wastes \\\\\\ time.
 Open and frank communication is better for everyone.
-That is why we tell you to make a Weekly Plan and a Monthly Calendar and write things down.
-Tact has a place, of course, but you need to remember, there is just a time to honestly say "no".
+That is why we tell you to make a weekly plan and a calendar and write things down.
+Tact has a place, of course, but you need to remember, using tact to communicate "no" is more to please the person than to get the job done.